isuhao/OGTatt/Docs/Ideas.md

-# Noocodex
+- # Noocodex

-OG Tatt is a top-down urban shoot-em-up set in a world where respect is is only the beginning.
+OG Tatt is a top-down urban shoot-em-up set in a world where respect is only the beginning.
 Players can play without joining an existing gang.
 Play on your own and create a gang with at least three people whenever you feel like it.
 You'll have to earn enough respect to get an HQ and to be mentioned.
 HQs